 Tips, hints, and things to do in Val Gardena

 - If renting a car, make sure it’s as small as possible.
-Narrow roads, hairpin bends and steep drops make driving in the mountains very challenging.
-Always book before your trip and once on the road, mind the speed limit.
+Narrow roads, hairpin bends and steep drops create driving in the mountains very challenging.
+Always book before your trip and once on the way, mind the speed limit.

 - In Val Gardena, get Val Gardena card, offering unlimited use of all lifts and gondolas open in summer (89 euro for six and 67 euro for three consecutive days).